ncatlab/nlab-content/pages/2/1/8/7/17812/content.md

 which assigns actual sets of smooth functions.

-Notice that now that Cartesian spaces (and smooth manifolds) themselves are understood as special cases of smooth sets, there appers now an actual concept of smooth functions of the form $\mathbb{R}^n \to X$, for every smooth set $X$, without quotation marks: namely this is a morphism in the category $Smooth0Type$ of smooth sets.
+Notice that since Cartesian spaces (and smooth manifolds) themselves are understood as special cases of smooth sets, there now appears an actual concept of smooth functions of the form $\mathbb{R}^n \to X$, for every smooth set $X$, without quotation marks: namely this is a morphism in the category $Smooth0Type$ of smooth sets.